kailashkumar-S/Personal-Blog/_posts/2020-05-26-Understanding_art_market.md

 Designers usually buy artwork to complement their style and aesthetics in a project that they work on.

 **Consumers** \\
-People who are less inclined to buy artwork to build a collection, but rather for purely investment purposes.
-This portion of the art market represents a major segment of buyers.
-Individual sales are considered an indicator of future gallery representations which can make or break a new artist’s career.
+Consumers are those who are less inclined to buy artwork to build a collection, but rather purely for investment purposes.
+Collectors represent a major segment of buyers in the art market.
+Such sales are considered an indicator of future gallery representations which can make or break a new artist’s career.

 ### The secondary market